Qumulo/docs/_includes/content-reuse/admin-guides/cloud-data-fabric/how-portal-creation-enables-cloud-data-fabric.md

     <tr>
       <td><p><code>Pending</code></p></td>
       <td>
-        <p>Qumulo Core established a relationship between the spoke portal and a hub portal, but the hub portal did not give its authorization.</p>
+        <p>Qumulo Core established a relationship between the spoke portal and a hub portal, but the hub portal has not yet given its authorization.</p>
         <p>Use the {% include qq.html command="portal_authorize_hub" %} command to give the authorization.</p>
       </td>
     </tr>